marcelotduarte/cx_Freeze/doc/src/installation.rst

 Python requirements
 -------------------

-Python requirements are installed automatically by pip, pipenv or conda.
+Python requirements are installed automatically by pip, pipenv, or conda.

   .. code-block:: console